the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

 This refactoring made the process of passing the information from List to Item component more concise.
-Finally, we'll use [JavaScript's rest parameters](https://mzl.la/3GeJbef) as the icing on the cake.
-The JavaScript rest operator happens always as the last part of an object destructuring:
+Finally, we'll use JavaScript's rest destructuring as the icing on the cake.
+The JavaScript rest operation happens always as the last part of an object destructuring:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~